Auto Insurance Glossary

 Diminished Value

 Diminished value is the drop in a vehicle's market value after it's been damaged and repaired.
-Even when repairs fully restore the car's function, its accident history can lower its resale value.
+Even when repairs fully restore the car's function, its accident history lowers resale value.
 Some policies cover this loss, but many don't.

 Discount

 Discounts lower your premium based on good driving, bundling or vehicle safety features.
-These savings range from 5% to 25%, including multi-policy, good student, safe driver or anti-theft discounts.
-It's worth asking your agent about all available discounts.
+Savings range from 5% to 25% and include multi-policy, good student, safe driver and anti-theft discounts.
+Ask your agent about all available discounts to maximize your savings.

 Drive-In

-Some insurers set up drive-in locations where drivers can bring their cars for damage inspections after an accident.
-These facilities streamline the claims process by providing quick, standardized assessments and can often issue claim payments on the spot for minor damage.
+Some insurers operate drive-in locations where you can bring your car for damage inspection after an accident.
+These facilities streamline claims by providing quick, standardized assessments and often issue payments on the spot for minor damage.

 E